A prayer from St. Paul’s for those affected by the current provincial fire catastrophes, whether directly or indirectly.

 What you'll find at St. Paul's

 Our doors are wide open to people from all backgrounds who wish to join us on our faith journey, as we follow Jesus Christ.
 Week by week for almost 275 years, people from all walks of life have gathered in our building, in joyful celebration of the love of God: Father, Son and Holy Spirit.
-Please contact us for COVID-adjusted hours.

 • Worship With Us